mschrey/mashcontrol/readme.md

 To "install" the mashcontrol PHP web frontend,
  * make sure you have apache2 with php and GD installed and running.
  * copy mashcontrol_frontend/* to /var/www/html
- * chmod 777 /home/pi/mashcontrol
+ * chmod 775 /home/pi/mashcontrol
- * sudo usermod -aG gpio www-data
+ * sudo usermod -aG pi www-data

 ## Outlook ##
   * Control heating element of mash tun using PWM (in preparation)